Mesostigmatophyceae

 The Mesostigmatophyceae are a class of basal green algae found in freshwater.
 In a narrow circumscription, the class contains a single genus, Mesostigma.
-AlgaeBase then places the order within its circumscription of Charophyta.
+AlgaeBase then places the class within its circumscription of Charophyta.
 A clade containing Chlorokybus and Spirotaenia may either be added, or treated as a sister, with Chlorokybus placed in a separate class, Chlorokybophyceae.
 When broadly circumscribed, Mesostigmatophyceae may be placed as sister to all other green algae, or as sister to all Streptophyta.